Joint upper Banach density, VC dimensions and Euclidean point configurations: Proof of Theorem

-\end{prop} The proof of Proposition \ref{prop: Singular Brascamp Lieb inductive statement} will be done by the backward induction on $0\leq k\leq n$.
-We note that the base case of the induction $k=n$, follows by combining Lemmas \ref{lem: The case of the fixed Laplacian} and \ref{lem: continuous telescoping lemma} below, in a way similar to how the estimate \eqref{eq: UsingPositivitySBL} below is established.
-Notice that Theorem \ref{thm: Singular Brascam-Lieb bound} is precisely recovered as the case $k=0$, where we agree that the cardinality of the empty set equals $0$, modulo the aforementioned functional analysis density argument.
-The assumption that in a given inductive step, the coordinate which carries the Laplacian has not appeared among the coordinates which have been fixed by the freeze function is precisely what will meaningfully allow us to reduce the number of functions we work with at a given step.
-However, we shall also need to know what happens in the complementary case, i.e., if the ``Laplacian coordinate'' is actually fixed by the freeze function.
-This is done in Lemma \ref{lem: The case of the fixed Laplacian} below whose proof is following the approaches from \cite{Kov12} and \cite{Dur15} and a variant of which has been used in a similar context in \cite{DK21}, \cite{DK22}, \cite{K20:anisotrop} and \cite{KP2023}.
+\end{prop} {The proof of Proposition \ref{prop: Singular Brascamp Lieb inductive statement} will be done by backward induction on $0\leq k\leq {n-1}$.
+The base case $k=n-1$ follows the exact same proof as the proof of the inductive step which we show below.
+The only difference is that in the base case, instead of using the inductive hypothesis, we use the fact that the claim of Theorem \ref{thm: Singular Brascam-Lieb bound} holds in the case of all function $f_{\eta}$ being mutually equal.
+This fact is established by combining Lemmas \ref{lem: The case of the fixed Laplacian} and \ref{lem: continuous telescoping lemma} below, in a way similar to how the estimate \eqref{eq: UsingPositivitySBL} below is established.} Notice that Theorem \ref{thm: Singular Brascam-Lieb bound} is precisely recovered as the case $k=0$, where we agree that the cardinality of the empty set equals $0$, modulo the aforementioned functional analysis density argument. {We stress the importance of the assumption that the coordinate which carries the Laplacian has not appeared among the coordinates which have been fixed by the freeze function.
+This is precisely what will meaningfully allow us to reduce the number of functions we work with at a given step.} However, we shall also need to know what happens in the complementary case, i.e., if the ``Laplacian coordinate'' is actually fixed by the freeze function. {This is done in Lemma \ref{lem: The case of the fixed Laplacian} below, a variant of which has been used in a similar context in \cite{DK21}, \cite{DK22}, \cite{K20:anisotrop} and \cite{KP2023}.
+The proof of the lemma follows the approaches from \cite{Kov12} and \cite{Dur15}}.
 In order to be able to connect the two cases, we shall need Lemma \ref{lem: continuous telescoping lemma} below, which we state without proof because it is formally identical to the proof of the analogous statement in \cite{KP2023}.
-We also advise the interested reader to look at Lemma 3 in \cite{Dur15} and Lemma 4 in \cite{DKR18}. \begin{lem} For fixed scales $\alpha_1,\alpha_2, \dots, \alpha_n >0$, for functions $(f_{r})_{r \in \{0,1\}^{n}}$ in $\textup{L}^{2^n}(\mathbbm{R}^2)$, for fixed $k \leq n$ and any coordinates $i_{1},i_{2},\dots,i_{k} \in \left\{ 1,2,\dots,n \right\}$, we claim that for each $j' \in \left\{ i_{1},i_{2},\dots,i_{k} \right\}$, we have that
+We also advise the interested reader to look at Lemma 3 in \cite{Dur15} and Lemma 4 in \cite{DKR18}. \begin{lem} For fixed scales $\alpha_1,\alpha_2, \dots, \alpha_n >0$, for functions $(f_{\eta})_{\eta \in \{0,1\}^{n}}$ in $\textup{L}^{2^n}(\mathbbm{R}^2)$, for fixed $k \leq n$, any coordinates $i_{1},i_{2},\dots,i_{k} \in \left\{ 1,2,\dots,n \right\}$ and any $a_1,a_2,\dots,a_k \in \{0,1\}$, we claim that for each ${j} \in \left\{ i_{1},i_{2},\dots,i_{k} \right\}$, we have that